leblancmeneses/actions/docs/affected.md

             <project-dbmigrations>: './databases/project/**';

 ```
+## Registry Configuration

+The `recommended-imagetags-registry` parameter sets the default registry for all recommended image tags.
+However, you can override this for specific targets using `recommended-imagetags-registry-if`.
+This is useful when different projects need to be pushed to different registries (e.g., public vs private registries).

+The format is `target-name: registry-url;` where each target override is on its own line.

 ## Rule DSL

 These rules map a *project name* and the *expression* to check for changes and to generate an sha1 hash of the dependency graph.